Discover the jewellery designers you can meet at The Jewellery Cut Live during London Fashion Week in SeptemberMay 16, 2019 By The Jewellery Cut

 Zeemou Zeng is an innovative, premium and cutting-edge designer brand.
 Founded by Zeemou Zeng in 2017, the company specialises in fine jewellery, fashion accessories and crystalware and also provides bespoke jewellery services.
 Zeemou Zeng’s philosophy is to create unique designs that possess both functionality and beauty.
 The brand offers new value through its unique design, exquisite craftsmanship and ‘can do’ attitude.
 The goal of the business is to grow to become a premium global brand, epitomising all that is innovative, elegant and stylish.

-The Jewellery Cut Live will take place in London on September 16th & 17th, 2019.
+The Jewellery Cut Live will take place within The Pompadour Ballroom in Cafe Royal on London’s Regent Street on September 15th & 16th, 2019.
 Register for your free ticket to attend here.